european-public-network/european-public-network.github.io/docs/4000_developers/4500_management-tools/4540_explorer.md

 The contract explorer can inspect contracts and DApps with a underlaying DBCP configuration.

-- Dashboard with comprehensive configuration for ABI and DataSchema (ABI can also be selected from existing ABI's of the evan.network smart-contracts at runtime)
+- Dashboard with comprehensive configuration for ABI and DataSchema (ABI can also be selected from existing ABI's of the European Public Network smart-contracts at runtime)

 [![Error Popup](/docs/4000_developers/4500_management-tools/img/explorer-1.png){:width="50%"}](/docs/4000_developers/4500_management-tools/img/explorer-1.png)